Inquisitive-ME/oe-raspqt/README.md

 ```

 * Figure out mDNS or a method to broadcast / know IP Address
-* Add method for updates via usb or network instead of having to flash an sd card and replace the existing one
+* Figure out rouc or mender for better updates via usb or network instead of just writing some zip file to the other partition with no checks